Hamilton railway station, New South Wales: History

 At the Sydney-end of the platforms, Beaumont Street crossed the main lines and part of the goods yard, and a footbridge (parallel to Beaumont Street) spanned the main lines allowing access to the platforms.
 Pedestrians normally crossed the railway tracks using the Beaumont Street level crossing, but when a train was due in either direction, and the level crossing gates were closed, the same pedestrians could use the station footbridge to cross the tracks.

 Hamilton Junction signal box (also at the Sydney-end of the platforms and adjacent to the level crossing) controlled the main lines, the level crossing gates and access to the nearby Substation / Electrical and Mechanical depot sidings.
 Up until 1924, Hamilton Junction signal box also controlled the entry and departure (by locomotives) to Hamilton locomotive depot, situated in the triangle.

 Between c.
 1890 and the 1970s railway gardens proliferated, with competitions and prizes for the best ones.
 A Railway Nursery was set up at Homebush station in Sydney in 1923 and another smaller one at Hamilton station although most plants were sourced from staff's home gardens or donations by residents.

 Electrification of the main line between Gosford and Newcastle was opened in May 1984, an extension of the Sydney-Gosford electrification which had been completed in 1960.
 The new electrification project involved new or rebuilt platforms, station buildings, footbridges, overbridges and underbridges, line side buildings, sidings and myriad structures in that section in order to permit the operation of the wider electric passenger rollingstock and electric locomotives.

 Accordingly, some upgrading was undertaken at Hamilton, and that included total replacement of the original footbridge.
 Some station buildings on each platform have been upgraded, but the original brick main station buildings on each platform are extant, albeit with some modern features.
 The goods sidings behind the down main line platform have been removed.
 The existing Hamilton Junction signal box retains control of the main lines and Beaumont Street level crossing.

 In 2007, Platform 1 was extended eastwards to accommodate eight carriages and allow Beaumont Street level crossing to remain open while trains are at the station.
 In January 2015, Platform 2 was extended eastwards to accommodate eight carriages.

 As part of the works to relocate the line's terminus to Newcastle Interchange, stabling sidings are to be laid behind Platform 2 on the site of the former goods yard.

 Services

 Hamilton has two side platforms.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services to and from Sydney Central and Hunter line services to and from Maitland, Singleton, Muswellbrook, Scone, Telarah and Dungog.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line services travelling between Sydney Central, Gosford and Newcastle. and Sydney Trains Intercity Hunter line services travelling between Newcastle, Maitland, Singleton, Muswellbrook, Scone, Telarah and Dungog.

 Hamilton Station is served by a number of bus routes operated by Newcastle Transport.